 Your long-term disability claim has significant hurdles to go through before being approved.
-Unfortunately, insurance companies have monetary reasons to look for every mistake that may exist in your long-term disability claim.
+Unfortunately, disability insurance companies have monetary reasons to look for every mistake that may exist in your long-term disability claim.
 Especially when you are filing by yourself.

 Many long-term disability claims are denied for trivial reasons that exist in the fine print.
 Do not go at this process alone.
 Insurance companies have an army of lawyers, and you do not have to be an army of one.
-Roy Law Group’s team of attorneys are here to help you.

 Why long-term disability claims are denied:

 When filing for long-term disability, it’s critical to prove that your injury or illness significantly impacts your ability to work.
 Insurance companies will deny your claim if you do not have sufficient medical evidence.
 You must have the support of one or more treating physicians, or you will not be able to prove your claim.

 You generally must be seeking appropriate medical care.
 Many policies require the support of a treating physician who also must provide you with appropriate medical care, as defined by your policy.

 For example, let’s say you have a neurological condition.
 If your policy contains an appropriate medical care clause, at least one of your treating physicians would need to be a neurologist because that is the specialty most suited to treat your condition.
 Appropriate medical care also requires regular and routine office visits with your physicians.